-Having tried almost every todo list app on the market and resorting to pen and paper for years, I was introduced to TeuxDeux a couple of years back when it first hit the scene (Yes, I’m locked into a free account).
-I was instantly hooked with it’s simplicity.
-You don’t really need projects, project types, colour codes, tags and multiple lists do you?
+Having tried almost every to-do list app on the market and resorting to pen and paper for years, I was introduced to TeuxDeux a couple of years back when it first hit the scene (Yes, I’m locked into a free account).
+I was instantly hooked by its simplicity.
+You don’t really need projects, project types, colour codes, tags, and multiple lists do you?
 I liked the idea of GTD, but all the apps that followed the theories just paralysed me so I couldn’t… well… get things done.

-TeuxDeux is simply daily lists, and a someday.
+TeuxDeux is simply daily lists.
 Not much else to it.
-Me and the other Joe share a TeuxDeux account, and just cross stuff off as it gets done.
+I and the other Joe share a TeuxDeux account, and just cross stuff off as it gets done.
 Simple.
 There’s also a handy iPhone app for when you’re on the move.

 Cost: Free trial for up to 20 conversations and then $17 per month

 Best used for: Having real time conversations with potential customers and ultimately leading them to sale

 Flipboard is a fantastic iPhone and iPad app that helps us come up with content ideas for blog posts for our clients.
 We use this at least once a day as a source of inspiration.
 You simply type in a search term or browse a category, and it will show you recent news stories and blog posts from popular feeds.
 Like some of the other apps on this blog post, it doesn’t actually do anything that special, it’s the way it does what it does that impresses us.
 Showing multiple posts per ‘flip’ is great for inspiration.
 With a few flips, you have a nice idea of what kind of post you could do for a particular industry.
 We mentioned Flipboard over on our Moz post.

 Best used for: Finding inspiration for blog posts and catching up on your daily social news